 - Vanilla Extract – 1 teaspoon adds the perfect hint of vanilla here.

 - Walnuts – what is classic banana nut bread without walnuts?!
 You'll use 1/4 cup for topping your oats.
 If you don't have walnuts, feel free to use any nut that you do have – pecans would also be really yummy!

 As mentioned earlier, overnight oats are a breeze to make, just follow the steps below!

 - Blend the milk, banana, and vanilla.
-You'll need 2 bananas for this recipe, meaning each serving of oats has half a banana – just enough to give it that distinct banana flavor.
-You'll blend the banana, milk, and vanilla extract until smooth, then set it aside.
+Next, blend the banana, milk, and vanilla extract until smooth, then set it aside.

 - Pour the banana milk mixture over the oats.
-Next, you'll pour an equal amount of the banana milk mixture into each mason jar (about 1/2 cup plus 2 tablespoons), then place the lid on the oats and shake them up to combine.
+Next, you'll pour an equal amount of the banana milk mixture into each mason jar (about 1/2 cup plus 2 tablespoons), then place the lid on the oats and shake them up (or give them a really good stir) to combine.

 - Refrigerate overnight, then enjoy!
 Finally, you'll refrigerate the oats overnight and they'll be ready to eat in the morning.
 You can eat them hot or cold, and store them for up to 5 days in the refrigerator.